UbuntuKylin/kylin-user-guide/data/guide/kylin-control-center/en_US/index.md

 - There only exists one primary monitor.

-### Power Management
+### Power Manager
-- The power interface as shown below.
+- The power interface as shown in Fig 15.

 (Tips: The options depend on the platforms, and the picture only for reference.)

 ![Fig 15 Power-big](image/15.png)

-- The screensaver interface as shown below.
+- The screensaver interface as shown in Fig 16.

 ![Fig 16 Screensaver-big](image/16.png)